Ovation Hollywood: Controversy and criticism

 The complex opened in 2001 with a conditional use permit that enabled, among other things, for the center to have special exemptions of Los Angeles billboard ordinances.
 Despite objections of some residents and neighbors, in 2002 this agreement was amended and extended for an additional 20 years.
 L.A.
 City Councilman Eric Garcetti, who then represented the Hollywood-area district and was elected mayor in 2013, supported extending this special permit.

-The design of the center has been criticized.
+The design of the center has been criticized by multiple reporters and journalists.
 In 2007, Curbed L.A., an online magazine, named Hollywood & Highland the "winner" of their Ugliest Building in Los Angeles contest.
 In selecting Hollywood & Highland, they cited its aesthetics, pedestrian unfriendliness (including the lack of storefronts on the side facing Highland Ave.), confusing circulation, and "mish-mash of architectural styles".

 Impact

 The center played a significant role in attracting development to other parts of Hollywood Boulevard.
-The TV Guide Hollywood Center (formerly owned by CIM Group) across the street reconstructed the ground floor and has attracted new tenants such as American Apparel, Baja Fresh, Hooters, and Coffee Bean & Tea Leaf.
-Other notable retail stores that have a presence on the Boulevard include clothier H&M, which was later closed and the Spanish retail chain Zara.
-In addition, several blocks further east on Vine Street, a W Hotel opened incorporating the existing Hollywood/Vine Metro Red Line station.
+The TV Guide Hollywood Center (formerly owned by CIM Group) across the street reconstructed the ground floor and has attracted new tenants.